saulpierotti/markdown_notebook/BDP1.md

 		* 1 Gb can cost 50\$
 		* SDRAM is a DRAM which operates in sync with the clock
 		* DDR is a type of SDRAM
-* Disk storage is based on HDD or solid state drives
-* SSDs use NAND technology, it is much slower than RAM but non-volatile
-	* It can withstand a limited number of write cycles
-	* NAND SSDs use NAND logical gates
-	* The NAND used in USB drives tend to be less performant, cheaper and less durable than the one used in SSDs
 * Memory status can be seen with `free`

 ## Network